The Psychology of Pricing: Unlocking Consumer Minds to Boost Your Business

 1. Charm Pricing (Just-Below Pricing)

 Charm pricing, a classic technique, involves setting a price slightly below a round number, such as $9.99 instead of $10.00.
 The psychology behind this strategy lies in the left-digit effect, where the first digit of a price carries more weight in our perception.
 This subtle difference creates an illusion of a lower price, triggering a sense of affordability and value.
 Consumers perceive a product priced at $9.99 as closer to $9, despite the mere one-cent difference, making it more appealing and encouraging them to make a purchase.
-In fact, research conducted by MIT and the University of Chicago, as mentioned in an article by Paddle, has demonstrated that products priced with figures ending in 9 experience heightened customer demand.
+Research conducted by MIT and the University of Chicago, as mentioned in an article by Paddle, has demonstrated that products priced with figures ending in 9 experience heightened customer demand.

 2. Decoy Pricing